zac7777/Entropy/Entropy/Classes/Sniper.md

   Avoidance type: Insight
   Roll minimum: 4
 - *Sniff out:* 3 AP, your "Best friend" will move to the nearest enemy creature (whether you are aware of them or not), arriving at them at a speed of 20m per turn
-- *Sick 'em:* 4 AP, your companion will activate an attack from their move list that costs less than 6 AP, activate only once per turn
+- *Sick 'em:* 4 AP, your "Best Friend" will activate an attack from their move list that costs less than 6 AP, activate only once per turn

 Giant slayer:
-- *Denting repetition:* Whenever you roll for an attack's hit, if the result after all bonuses applied is within a range of plus or minus your reasoning to the last attack you made on that target, that attack will ignore any DT when damage is calculated
+- *Denting repetition:* Whenever you roll for an attack's hit, if the result of the d100 roll is within 10 of the last attack's d100 roll on that target, the attack will ignore any DT or resistances
 - *Deep wounds:* If an enemy creature is brought to below half their maximum HP, instead of doubling their EP loss, they now triple it
-- *Improvised elementalism:* 2 AP, the next attack you make with a medium or long weapon will deal an additional 1d4 + Reasoning damage of any magical type you choose
+- *Improvised elementalism:* 3 AP, the next attack you make with a medium or long weapon will deal an additional 1d4 + Reasoning damage of any magical type you choose

 #gameInformation #class